 PFO is diagnosed by echocardiography.
 There are different degrees of PFO.
 In a few cases the PFO is fairly obvious and would be noticed by almost any echocardiographer.
 More often, special maneuvers are necessary to identify a PFO, including trans-esophageal echocardiography, injecting contrast material into the bloodstream, and even applying positive pressure to the airway through a special breathing apparatus.
 The harder one tries to identify a PFO the more likely one is to see a PFO (and the higher the incidence of PFO in the studied population.)

-In some patients, the flap of tissue that covers the foramen ovale can develop a balloon-like bulge, which is called an atrial septal aneurysm (ASA.)
+In some patients, the flap of tissue that covers the foramen ovale can develop a balloon-like bulge, which is called an atrial septal aneurysm (ASA).
 In most patients who have an ASA, a PFO is also present, so these two conditions are generally associated with one another.
-The ASA and PFO are thus very similar, and it is probably not incorrect to think of an ASA as a slightly exaggerated (and perhaps somewhat more significant) instance of a PFO.
+The ASA and PFO are thus very similar, and it is probably not incorrect to think of an ASA as an exaggerated (and likely somewhat more significant) instance of a PFO.

-Some investigators have also reported an increased incidence of PFO in patients with migraine headache.
-There are no plausible physiologic theories as to how a PFO might cause migraines, but the lack of such a theory has not prevented some doctors from recommending PFO closure devices in these patients.
+Some investigators have reported an increased incidence of PFO in patients with migraine headache, and have attributed migraines to PFOs.
+However, nobody has advanced a plausible theory, based on actual human physiology, as to how a PFO might cause migraines.
+The lack of such a theory has not prevented some doctors from recommending PFO closure devices in these patients.